quiet-parhelion/shadowrun-2172-jekyll/README.md

 # shadowrun-2172
-Source repository for the Shadowrun 2172 campaign docs/wiki
+Source repository for the Shadowrun 2172 campaign dossier